Industry Marketing

 • Roofing company marketing should be measured by booked and sold work, not raw leads.

-• Local Services Ads are important to evaluate where roofing is eligible, but lead quality still needs review.
+• Local Services Ads are worth evaluating where roofing is eligible, but lead quality still needs review and selected US accounts should prepare for the phased migration beginning in August 2026.

 • Search campaigns add control for service intent, storm demand, landing pages and exclusions.